Orange County Wrongful Termination Attorneys

 An employee’s membership in one of these protected categories cannot be used as a basis for termination.
-If you suspect that you have been discharged from your job for an unlawful reason or because of your membership in one of these protected categories, the best course of action is to speak with an experienced California employment lawyer as soon as possible.
+If you suspect that you have been discharged from your job for an unlawful reason or because of your membership in one of these protected categories, the best course of action is to speak with an experienced Orange County employment lawyer as soon as possible.
 You may have the right to file a wrongful termination claim for compensation.

 Constructive Termination Can Give Rise to Wrongful Termination Claims

 Wrongful termination could still be claimed in some instances when the employee has resigned due to intolerable working conditions.
 When working conditions become so severe and pervasive that no reasonable person could be expected to continue working and an employee is forced to quit, this is known as “constructive termination,” which can give rise to a wrongful termination claim.